 Likewise, negligent drivers are also responsible for any injuries sustained by all occupants of a car, truck, or motorcycle they hit.
 Let us assume that Jim is the driver of a vehicle that has no passengers.
 Jean is the driver of a second vehicle, traveling with her friend and passenger, Sally.
 If Jim drives negligently and collides with Jean, Jim is responsible for the injuries suffered by both Jean and Sally.

-Can a Passenger Sue Multiple Drivers?
+Can a Passenger Sue a Not at Fault Driver?